manojps/google-play-apps-crawler-scrapy/README.md

 The data points collected are as follows.

-app_id: App’s ID on Google Play
+app_id: App’s ID on Google Play \n
-item_name: Display name of app
+item_name: Display name of app \n
-updated: Date of last update
+updated: Date of last update \n
 author: Name of publisher
 filesize: File size of app
 downloads: Download numbers for app